suchithra8111/ML-Task-Supervised-Unsupervised-Algorithm-implementation/README.md

 *Additional Note: Since we have a sample size of 1000, which exceeds 30, and we possess information about the sample mean, standard deviation, and aim to compare the sample mean to a p opulation value, a Z-test is appropriate.

+Result: The calculated z-score (6.88) significantly exceeds the critical value (1.645), leading to the rejection of the null hypothesis.
+Therefore, there is substantial evidence to conclude that working mothers spend more than 11 minutes per day talking to their children.

+## Task 2: Coffee Shop's Claim

+*Claim: A coffee shop asserts that their average wait time for customers is less than 5 minutes.

+*Sample: A sample of 40 customers was observed, yielding an average wait time of 4.6 minutes with a standard deviation of 0.8 minutes.

+*Hypothesis Test: A hypothesis test was conducted at a significance level of 0.05 to determine if there is adequate evidence to support the coffee shop's claim.

+*Additional Note: Since the sample size is small (typically <30) and the population standard deviation is unknown, a t-test is appropriate for this scenario.

+Result: The calculated t-value (-3.16) is lower than the critical t-value (-1.685), leading to the failure to accept the null hypothesis.
+This indicates sufficient evidence to support the claim that the average wait time for customers is less than 5 minutes at a significance level of
+0.05

+## Conclusion
+Hypothesis testing allows us to evaluate claims or hypotheses about population parameters using sample data.
+By setting up null and alternative hypotheses and conducting appropriate tests, we can make informed decisions about the validity of these claims.
+The results of these tests provide valuable insights for decision-making in various fields.

+### DATA PREPROCESSING

+# Objective:
+This project aims to develop a reliable data preprocessing system to enhance the quality and usability of datasets for machine learning applications.
+By addressing issues like missing values, outliers, and inconsistent formatting, we strive to improve data integrity and analysis outcomes.

+## Key Components:
+*Data Exploration: Understand dataset structure, identify unique values, and perform basic statistical analysis

+*Data Cleaning: Handle missing values, remove duplicates, and address outliers.

+*Data Analysis: Filter and visualize data based on specific criteria.

+*Data Encoding: Convert categorical variables into numerical representations.

+*Feature Scaling: Standardize or normalize feature values for improved model performance.

+## Next Steps:

+*Explore the provided dataset and run the preprocessing script to observe its effects.

+*Experiment with different preprocessing techniques to optimize data quality.

+*Share feedback or suggest improvements to enhance the preprocessing system.

+## Linear Regression